e2b-dev/awesome-ai-agents/README.md

 General purpose

 ### Description
+OpenAGI is an open-source AGI R&D platform that enables agents for both benchmark tasks and open-ended tasks
 - Powered by various language models such as GPT-4, Vicuna, LLaMA, and Flan-T5
 - Supports multi-modality tool learning and task solving such as text, image, video and audio
 - Supports task decomposition into both linear task-solving plans and non-linear task-solving plans